 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The Indiana Department of Environmental Management, in coordination with the Center for Earth and Environmental Science at Indiana University-Purdue University Indianapolis, the Indiana State Department of Health and the Indiana Department of Natural Resources are working to provide information about blue-green algae in our waterways.
+The Indiana Department of Environmental Management (IDEM), the Indiana Department of Natural Resources (DNR), the Indiana State Department of Health (ISDH), and the Board of Animal Health (BOAH) are working to provide information about blue-green algae, also known as cyanobacteria, in our lakes.

-The Indiana State Department of Health cautions Hoosiers of possible high levels of blue-green algae, also known as Cyanobacteria, at many of Indiana's reservoirs and lakes.
+ISDH cautions Hoosiers of possible high levels of blue-green algae at many of Indiana's reservoirs and lakes.
 Swimmers and boaters should be careful in all recreational waters during this time of the year.
 Precautionary measures include avoiding contact with visible algae and swallowing water while swimming.
-Take a bath or shower with warm, soapy water after coming in contact with untreated water in ponds and lakes, especially before preparing or consuming food.
+Take a bath or shower with warm, soapy water after coming in contact with water in ponds and lakes, especially before preparing or consuming food.
 Pets and livestock should also not be allowed to swim in or drink untreated water from these sources.
 Exposure to blue-green algae during recreational activities such as swimming, wading, and water-skiing may lead to rashes, skin, eye irritation, and other uncomfortable effects such as nausea, stomach aches, and tingling in fingers and toes.
 If you should experience any symptoms after water recreational activities, please contact your doctor.

 Livestock, pets and wild animals can be poisoned by the toxins produced by some algal blooms.
 Small animals can ingest a toxic dose quickly.
 Dogs are particularly susceptible to blue-green algae poisoning because the scum can attach to their coats and be swallowed during self-cleaning.
 Clinical signs of blue green algae poisoning in animals include vomiting, diarrhea, decreased appetite, weakness, seizures and sudden death, especially in livestock.
 If you see a blue-green algae bloom in the water or where you visit, do not allow pets or livestock swim in or drink from areas where blooms are seen.
 If pets swim in scummy water, rinse them off with soap and water immediately to remove the toxin.
 Do not let them lick the algae off their fur.
 Direct livestock to water sources away from algal infected waters.
 If your animal shows any of the clinical signs listed above, contact your veterinarian immediately.